What’s in this article

 For more information on the withholding tax rates in Singapore for various types of incomes, you can find out directly from IRAS here.

-There are certain types of payments made to non-resident companies that are exempted from withholding tax in Singapore.
+Certain types of payments made to non-resident companies in Singapore are exempt from withholding tax.
 They include:

 How to File & Pay Withholding Tax in Singapore?

-Withholding tax filing and payment can be done online through the IRAS-managed myTaxPortal.
+You can file and pay withholding tax online through the IRAS-managed myTaxPortal.
 To pay the withholding tax, the payer must first log in to his CorpPass account and fill out an S45 Form describing the payment in detail.

 An acknowledgement page will appear after a successful submission, giving the tax payment due date.